-Serving Children with Feeding and Swallowing Difficulty in Colorado, California, Texas, Illinois, Maryland, DC, New York and Virginia.
+Serving Children with Feeding and Swallowing Difficulty in select areas across the United States.

-Proudly providing virtual feeding therapy services to families in select areas of the United States.
+Proudly providing virtual therapy services to families in select areas of the United States.
 TeleBites was founded by a Pediatric Speech Pathologist and Feeding Specialist with a background in treating children with feeding and swallowing impairment age birth through adulthood.
-Our licensed and credentialed pediatric feeding specialists bring our expertise to the safety and comfort of your home.
+Our licensed and credentialed pediatric feeding specialists bring our expertise to the comfort and safety of your home.

 Coughing and Choking

-Does my child have a pediatric feeding disorder (PDF)?
+Does my child have a pediatric feeding disorder (PFD)?

 Feeding and swallowing impairment in children is one of the most challenging things that parents will ever experience.
 Find out what is normal and when to get help from a feeding specialist.